wkillerud/some-sass/docs/src/user-guide/hover.md

 ## Symbol information

-When you hover over a symbol Some Sass shows a preview of the declaration and the name of the file where it was declared.
-However, things get more interesting when you add SassDoc.
+When you hover over a symbol Some Sass shows a preview of the declaration and the name of the file where it is declared.
+Things get more interesting when you add SassDoc though.

 ## SassDoc documentation

-If a symbol is documented with [SassDoc], the documentation will be shown in the hover information similar to how you might see JSDoc.
+If a symbol is documented with [SassDoc], the documentation is shown in the hover information like how you might see JSDoc.
 This is especially helpful if you have a core set of utility functions and mixins, or if you use a Sass library provided by a third party.

 ```scss
 /// Calculate a responsive size value relative to a given screen size